dezashibi-c-projects/a-graph_matrix_simplified/README.md

 }
 ```

-In this example, we define a graph with 4 nodes.
-The adjacency matrix shows the connections between these nodes.
+In this example, a graph with 4 nodes is defined. **The adjacency matrix** shows the connections between these nodes.
 For instance, node `0` is connected to nodes `1` and `3`, as indicated by the `1`s in the matrix.

 ### Practical Example: Lexical Analysis